IsratAfrin826/Linear-Search/README.md

 Step 4 − Repeat Step 3 until there is a match found.
 Return the position at which the match was found.

 Step 5 − If it is an unsuccessful search, print that the element is not present in the array and exit the program.

+# Pseudocode
+procedure linear_search (list, value) for each item in the list
+      if match item == value
+         return the item's location
+      end if
+   end for
+end procedure